-b.
+- a.
+Inspect all staff gages and water level indicators.
+Repair and/or clean where necessary. - b.
 Dewater all ladders and inspect all dewatered sections of fish facilities for projections, debris, or plugged orifices which could injure fish or impede fish passage up the ladder.
 Fish ladder exit trashracks must have smooth surfaces where fish pass, and must have downstream edges that are adequately rounded or padded.
 Spare trashracks should be on hand for use as necessary.
 Inspect all diffuser gratings and chambers annually by dewatering or by using divers or video inspection techniques.
 All diffuser gratings and chambers are to be dewatered and physically inspected at least every 3 years.
-Repair deficiencies.
+Repair deficiencies. - c.

-c.
 Inspect for and clean debris from the fish ladder exits.
-All trashracks and picketed leads must be clean and installed correctly.

-d.
-Calibrate all water level measuring devices, as necessary, for proper facility operations.

-e.
-Inspect all spill gates and ensure that they are operable.

-f.
-Fish pumps maintained and ready for operation.
+All trashracks and picketed leads must be clean and installed correctly. - d.
+Calibrate all water level measuring devices, as necessary, for proper facility operations. - e.
+Inspect all spill gates and ensure that they are operable. - f.
+Fish pumps maintained and ready for operation. - g.
+Maintain adult PIT tag system as required.
+Coordinate with PSMFC. - 2.3.2.2.

-2.3.2.2.
 Fish Passage Period (March 1 through December 31).
 Note: Ice Harbor pool may be operated at minimum operating pool (MOP), between elevations 437' and 438' msl, as part of the Corps' efforts for improving migration conditions for juvenile salmonids.
-This may result in some of the adult fishway entrances at Lower Monumental Dam bottoming out on their sills prior to reaching criteria depths.
+This may result in some of the adult fishway entrances at Lower Monumental

+Dam bottoming out on their sills prior to reaching criteria depths.
 Continuous operation at MOP may also result in increased pumping head on the auxiliary water supply pumps, decreasing the amount of water supplied by the pumps.